 Best Breakfast in Amman

-If it is your first time in Amman, check out 101 Things to do in Jordan to help plan your trip.
+If it is your first time in Amman, check out 101 Things to do in Jordan after you read about the best breakfast places in Amman.

 Mannaquesh (also often spelt Mannaesh) is breakfast pizza in Amman.
 Traditional mannaqesh is a round dough topped with zaatar (thyme mixture with salt, sumac and sesame seeds) and olive oil and baked in a fire oven.
 You can also try an array of different options depending on the restaurant.
 I like the halloumi (a salty cheese), and eggs and dried meat.
 I usually order all three types for just a few JD